PAANC fosters education through scholarships and enrichment programs.

 - The applicant is defined as a young person whose parent is currently a paid member and has been active with the organization for at least two years.
 The PAANC Membership Committee will confirm family membership.

 - If the applicant isn’t currently a member of PAANC, he/she must be actively involved in a Filipino American organization at the high school or college/university level.
 Applicants will be asked to list activities and involvement with the organization.

-- The applicant must have a high school diploma and must be accepted to an undergraduate college/university, community college, junior college or technical college.
+- The applicant must have a high school diploma and must be accepted to an undergraduate/graduate college/university, community college, junior college or technical college.
 A college/university acceptance letter for a high school student, or proof of enrollment for a college/university student on official school letterhead is required.

 - The application period closes June 30, 2021.

 - Email the form and required supporting documents to email@example.com.